-- 2.1 Employees will receive a certificate signed by the Mayor acknowledging their years of service. - 2.2 The employee will receive a gift related to their years of service, as well as a City of Vaughan Pen and Pencil set. - 2.3 The presentation of the retirement gifts is by choice of the employee. - 2.4 The gifts can be presented by the Mayor at a Council meeting or through a departmental presentation by the Mayor, City Manager, Commissioner and/or the Director.
+Upon retirement, employees will receive a certificate signed by the Mayor acknowledging their years of service.
+The employee will receive a gift related to their years of service, as well as a City of Vaughan Pen and Pencil set.

+The presentation of the retirement gifts is by choice of the employee.
+The gifts can be presented by the Mayor at a Council meeting or through a departmental presentation by the Mayor, City Manager, Commissioner and/or the Director.